What Do Most Handymen Charge Per Hour?

 Why Handymen Charge a Minimum Visit Fee

-Additionally, some handymen set a minimum time block of one or two hours.
-That means even if your fix takes 30 minutes, you still pay for a full hour.
-Keep in mind this is totally normal and standard in the trade.
-To save money, try to group several small tasks into one visit.
-That way, you get more value out of the minimum fee.
+Some handymen also set a minimum time block of one or two hours.
+A 30-minute job still costs you a full hour.
+That's standard.
+Group several small tasks into one trip to get more value from the minimum fee.

 Handyman vs. Licensed Contractor: What Is the Difference in Cost?

-For example, if you need a wall outlet replaced, a handyman will charge far less than a licensed electrician.
-Electricians typically charge $100 to $200 per hour, and plumbers often run $125 to $250 per hour.
-A handyman can legally handle many small jobs that do not require a permit.
-That makes them a smart, affordable choice for routine home maintenance.
+Need a wall outlet replaced?
+A handyman costs way less than a licensed electrician.
+Electricians run $100 to $200 per hour.
+Plumbers charge $125 to $250.
+A handyman handles small jobs that don't need a permit.
+Much cheaper for routine maintenance.

-That said, some jobs require a licensed specialist by law.
-Electrical panel upgrades, gas line work, and major plumbing changes usually need a licensed contractor.
-A good handyman will always tell you when a job is outside their scope.
-Trust that honesty — it protects you and keeps your home up to code.
+Some jobs legally require a vetted pro.
+Electrical panel upgrades, gas line work, major plumbing overhauls.
+A good handyman will tell you when something is outside their wheelhouse.
+Trust that honesty.
+It protects your home and keeps everything up to code.

 What Affects the Final Cost of Your Handyman Job

-Meanwhile, several other factors push the final price up or down.
-The complexity of the task matters a lot.
-Hanging a mirror takes 20 minutes, but replacing a bathroom vanity could take 3 to 4 hours.
-Materials also add to the total — some handymen mark up parts by 10 to 20 percent, while others charge only what they paid at the hardware store.
+Several things push the price up or down.
+Task complexity matters.
+Hanging a mirror takes 20 minutes.
+Replacing a bathroom vanity takes 3 to 4 hours.
+Materials add cost too.
+Some handymen mark up parts 10 to 20 percent.
+Others charge what they paid at the store.

-More importantly, experience and reviews make a real difference.
-A handyman with strong ratings on platforms like Angi, Thumbtack, or The Toolbox Pro will often charge closer to $100 per hour.
-A newer pro may charge $60 to $75 per hour to build their client base.
-The good news is that even the higher end of handyman rates is far cheaper than hiring a licensed specialist for small jobs.
-Always read reviews and ask for a clear price before work begins.
+Experience and reviews also shape price.
+A handyman with strong ratings on Angi, Thumbtack, or The Toolbox Pro charges closer to $100 per hour.
+A newer pro might ask $60 to $75 to grow their business.
+Even at the high end, handyman rates beat what you'd pay a licensed specialist for small jobs.
+Always check reviews and get a clear quote before work starts.

 The Bottom Line

-Most handymen charge $75 to $125 per hour in 2026, with a national median of $85 to $100.
-Location, experience, and a minimum visit fee all shape your final cost.
-To skip the guesswork, Get an instant estimate from The Toolbox Pro — describe your project online for an instant price.
+Handymen charge $75 to $125 per hour in 2026.
+The median is $85 to $100.
+Location, experience, and the minimum visit fee shape your total.
+Get an instant estimate from The Toolbox Pro by describing your project online for a fast price.

 Need help with this?